getting to the start

 If a bike is not packed according to Virgin Australia’s requirements, or is not checked in prior to one hour before departure, we will not be able to accept the bike for travel.

-Then there’s the requirement to pay for the excess weight surcharge.
-The checked baggage allowance is: Qantas, economy class, 23kg domestic and international.
+Then there’s the requirement to pay the excess-weight surcharge.
+The checked baggage allowance is: Qantas, economy class, 23 kg domestic and international.
 The excess baggage rates are very steep.

-Virginblue baggage allaowance and costs is now, err, rather, make that entirely, complex.
-Different tickets allow different allowances, it’s cheapest to work out what your weight and numbers of bags, etc, you are planning to take will be prior to buying your ticket.
+VirginBlue’s baggage allowance and costs is now, err, rather, make that entirely complex.
+Different tickets allow different allowances, it’s cheapest to work out what your weight and number of bags, etc, you are planning to take will be prior to buying your ticket.
 Or, you can just do it, more expensively, at the airport.

-Getting a bike on a long distance bus can be like playing Russian roulette.
-You have to buy a ticket but often they won’t guarantee that you can get the bike on board, even if you pay a surcharge for the bike.
-Individual drivers may state they aren’t taking the bike even if the bus company policy says they will.
+Getting a bike on a long-distance bus can be like playing Russian roulette.
+You have to buy a ticket, but they often won’t guarantee you can get the bike on board, even if you pay a surcharge.
+Individual drivers may state they aren’t taking the bike even if the bus company’s policy says they will.

 It ain’t easy.

-But at least if you are psychologically prepared for a total hassell, if it all goes smoothly then that’s a real bonus.
+But at least if you are psychologically prepared for a total hassle, if it all goes smoothly, then that’s a real bonus.

-Somehow it makes more sense to avoid all this angst and just to bike off from the airport, backpackers, or your front door.
+Somehow, it makes more sense to avoid all this angst and just bike off from the airport, backpackers, or your front door.